cmcskimming/light/docs/index.md

 or <a href="https://github.com/1Axen/blink" target="_blank">Blink</a>.
 Light is similar to these, but will require some work to migrate to/from.

 - Secure your messages for you.
 Static serialization ensures you get the types you expect, but the data can still be manipulated by exploiters.

 - Provide a built-in signal implementation.
 Light messages can only be connected or disconnected with a single callback.
-For convenience, a thread reuse implementation is packaged out-of-the-box with [`#!luau light.connect()`](./api/network/messages/listening/connect.md)
+For convenience, a thread reuse implementation is packaged out-of-the-box with [`#!luau light.connect()`](./api/network/messages/listening/connect.md) [why?](#q-why-only-allow-one-callback)
-[why?](#q-why-only-allow-one-callback)

 ## FAQ / Q&A

-### Q: Does batching add extra delays or overhead to my networking?
+### Q: Does batching add extra delays or bandwidth overhead to my networking?

-No. Roblox does batching on its own, light does batching to group messages together and optimize bandwidth
+No. Roblox does batching on its own, light does batching to group messages together and optimize bandwidth.

 ### Q: Is event order the same as roblox?

 No. Messages will be ordered per-message-name.
-This means that if you send 2 kinds of messages in a frame, you may end up with 2 contiguous lists of calls for each type:
+This means that if you send 2 kinds of messages in the same frame, you may end up with 2 contiguous lists of calls for each type:

 ```luau
 send(message_a)